-I refer back to an earlier question, is vegan leather really the eco-friendly choice, or are the marketing men just creating a new and very lucrative revenue stream?
+I refer to an earlier question: Is vegan leather really the eco-friendly choice, or are the marketing men just creating a new and very lucrative revenue stream?

 After all, the information contained within this article is freely available, but how much have the marketing men made you aware of?

 Remember that the global synthetic leather market in 2019 was valued at $29.3 billion and is projected to reach $40.9 billion by 2027.

 That’s a massive financial incentive to create a new material, NO MATTER WHAT THE ECOLOGICAL COST!